Maman Loup's Den

 • Child must always have 1″ (2.5 cm) of space between the top of their head and the top of the car seat shell or headrest when the harness is adjusted to be AT or JUST BELOW their shoulders

-I was disappointed to find that my taller twin no longer fit the headrest having less than 1″ of space between the top of his head and the top of the headrest.
+I was alarmed to find that my taller twin was very tight on the 1″ of space between the top of his head and the top of the headrest.
 He is between the 25th and 50th percentiles for height, so not an especially tall kid, and I was not ready for him to be forward-facing at age 3.
+I’ve spoken at length with Evenflo about this issue and have been assured that they have yet to have a child who didn’t have the 1″ of clearance when very carefully and precisely measured.
+If you feel that your child has outgrown rear-facing mode in the Evenflo Revolve because they do not have 1″ of space between the top of their head and the top of the seat (measured from the highest point; the top of the adjuster handle), definitely reach out to Evenflo’s customer service.

 Evenflo Revolve 360 forward-facing mode